Alias: Development/Delivery Team

-Organizations need to operate on multiple cadences.
-One cadence may be the day to day work of creating a product another may be the longer cycles of working with the market.
-Role differentiation should primarily follow from variations in these cadences.
-History, experience, and inclination draws individuals to particular roles which may lead to problems for organizations because roles may not work to the needed cadences and the organization needs to work coherently.
+Organizations need to run on multiple cadences.
+One cadence may be the day-to-day work of creating a product; another may be the longer cycles of working with the market.
+Role differentiation should primarily follow from variations in these cadences, according to the ‘‘Role Theory’’ chapter in (pp. 488–567).
+History, experience, and inclination draws individuals to particular roles, which may lead to problems for organizations because roles may not work to the needed cadences.
+The organization needs to work coherently.

 The team is autonomous: self-selected, self-organizing, and self-managing.
 Give the individuals a collective identity to realize the Product Owner’s Vision.
-The Product Owner can tell them: “This is your product: do it.”
+The Product Owner can tell them: “This is your product—do it.”

 ✥ ✥ ✥

 Small efforts sometimes arise to meet isolated, short-term business needs.
-In such cases it might be overkill to build a team; consider Solo Virtuoso
+In such cases it might be overkill to build a team; consider Solo Virtuoso.

-As mentioned above, the team can differentiate itself by evolving according to the Scrum framework with additional patterns.
-The team’s work can be guided by a Product Backlog to produce Regular Product Increments in time-boxed development intervals called Sprints.
+As mentioned earlier, the team can differentiate itself by evolving according to the Scrum framework with other patterns.
+The Product Backlog guides the team’s work to produce Regular Product Increments in time-boxed development intervals called Sprints.
 Team members create their own work plan (Sprint Backlog) for each Sprint and manage themselves during the production part of a Sprint.
 During the production part of a Sprint, protect the Development Team so its members can work as an Autonomous Team and manage their work as a Self-Organizing Team.
-Such protection, as well as encouragement, support, and process guidance, are provided by the Product Owner and a ScrumMaster.
+The Product Owner and a ScrumMaster provide such protection, as well as encouragement, support, and process guidance.

 Steve McConnell.
 “What does 10X mean?”
 In Andy Oram and Greg Wilson, eds., Making Software.
-Sebastopol, CA: O’Reilly, 2011, pp. 567-574.
+Sebastopol, CA: O’Reilly, 2010, pp. 567–74.

 Jeff Sutherland and J. J. Sutherland.
 Scrum: The Art of Doing Twice the Work in Half the Time.
 Crown Business, New York, 2014, p.
 42. Based on work by Lawrence H. Putnam and Ware Meyers in Five Core Metrics, Dorset, 2003.